-^{}IDBI Trusteeship Services Limited under Regulation 8 of SEBI NCS Regulations has by its letter dated October 14, 2021 given its consent for its appointment as Debenture Trustee to the Issue and for its name to be included in the Draft Prospectus and in all the subsequent periodical communications sent to the holders of the NCDs issued pursuant to the Issue and the same is annexed as Annexure III in this Draft Prospectus.
+MITCON Credentia Trusteeship Services Limited under Regulation 8 of SEBI NCS Regulations has by its letter dated March 03, 2022 given its consent for its appointment as Debenture Trustee to the Issue and for its name to be included in the Prospectus and in all the subsequent periodical communications sent to the holders of the NCDs issued pursuant to the Issue and the same is annexed as Annexure III in this Draft Prospectus.

 The Issue shall remain open for subscription on Working Days from 10 a.m. to 5 p.m.
 (Indian Standard Time) during the period indicated in the Prospectus, except that the Issue may close on such earlier date or extended date as may be decided by the Board of Directors of our Company or the Investment and Borrowing Committee, subject to relevant approvals.
-In the event of an early closure or extension of the Issue, our Company shall ensure that notice of the same is provided to the prospective investors through an advertisement in a daily national newspaper with wide circulation on or before such earlier or initial date of Issue closure.
+In the event of an early closure or extension of the aute or extended due to may be declared by the board of Directors of our Company or the invessment and northwing Communes, subject to relevant dupportals, in the event of an early closure or extension of the Issue, our Company shall ensure that notice of the same is provided to the prospective investors through an advertisement in a daily national newspaper with wide circulation on or before such earlier or initial date of Issue closure.
+Applications through the UPI route will be accepted, subject to compliance by the investor with the eligibility criteria and due procedure for UPI applications prescribed by SEBI.
 On the Issue Closing Date, the Application Forms will be accepted only between 10 a.m. and 3 p.m.
 (Indian Standard Time) and uploaded until 5 p.m. or such extended time as may be permitted by the Stock Exchange.
 Further, pending mandate requests for bids placed on the last day of bidding will be validated by 5 PM on one Working Day post the Issue Closing Date.
-For further details please refer to "General Information" on page 30.
+For further details places refer to "General to "General to" General to "General to "General to" General to "General to "Gene on page 32.

-A copy of the Prospectus shall be filed with the Registrar of Companies, Maharashtra at Mumbai in terms of Section 26 of Companies Act, 2013, along with the endorsed/certified copies of all
+A copy of the Prospectus shall be filed with the Registrar of Companies, Maharashtra at Mumbai in terms of Section 26 of Companies Act, 2013, along with the endorsed/certified copies of all requisite documents.
+For further details, please refer to "Material Contracts and Documents for Inspection" on page 235.